 Turn to God from idols to serve, and then He says and to wait.
 Now it’s hard to wait.
 I am an impatient sort of a person.
 I found myself many times praying something on the order of, Lord, hurry up.
 (Laughs) Hard to wait, but He says, “And to wait for His Son from Heaven, whom He raised from the dead, even Jesus which delivered us from the wrath to come.”

 Your service of God is in the light of the fact that Jesus is coming again, and I don’t hear too much preaching about the second coming.
 It goes in cycles, I guess.
 Some years ago, there was a lot of it.
 Now, there’s not quite so much anymore.
 But Jesus is coming again!
 And we are getting down to the end of the age of grace, aren’t we?

-Israel is back in the land, and inequity is abounding, and the nations are at unrest, and war is everywhere, and so on.
+Israel is back in the land, and iniquity is abounding, and the nations are at unrest, and war is everywhere, and so on.
 Jesus is coming.
 Lift up your eyes, and look.
 He is coming.
 Get ready, and live in a manner that will make you ready.

 Dear Father, today, Oh may we obey Thee by serving our Lord.
-In Jesus name I pray.
-Amen.
+In Jesus name I pray, Amen.

 Till I meet you once again by way of radio, walk with the King today and be a blessing!

 - ‹ Previous Broadcast: “What People Will Say About Your Faith”

 - Next Broadcast: “True Commitment To Christ” ›

 Thank you for supporting this ministry.
 While this transcription is presented to you free-of-charge, it does cost to prepare for distribution.
 We appreciate any financial donations to help keep Walk With The King broadcasts and materials free and available to all.